 The three program areas of the plan are: Housing Regulatory Tools, City Sponsored Development and Land Acquisition/Disposition.
 As committed to Council, staff will continue to update this housing plan to reflect completed items, updated timelines and provide greater levels of detail as programs become more defined.
 Descriptions and Budget Amounts for individual projects are outline in the project descriptions contained in the Budget Document Vol. II.
 Each project budget has been adjusted to reflect the anticipated timing of the housing projects in the housing pipeline.
 In 2017, the City issued \$7 million in sales revenue debt with funds pledged by the LPA RDA to cover the cost of the Woodside phase I and Central Park projects.
-Additional debt will be issued as needed to cover the next project in the current pipeline, Woodside phase II.
+Additional debt will be issued as needed to cover the next project in the current pipeline, Woodside phase II, Homestake property and the arts and culture district.

 Initial funding for the proposed housing plan was recommended from two primary funding sources: the Lower Park RDA & the Additional Resort Communities Sales Tax (see Additional Resort Communities Sales Tax section below).
 The Additional Resort Communities Sales Tax funding was used for the purchase of the Homestake property in 2016.
+With the 2019 STR bonds all available RDA funds have been leveraged for the planned housing projects.
+The City continues to explore the idea of a Housing Authority Rental Model which could be used on the homestake and arts and culture projects.

-Streets, Building Maintenance and Water Maintenance Buildings

-Due to explosive growth in Park City and increasing Federal and State regulations, additional land and financial capital must be allocated for the expansion of operational and administrative needs in order to continue the current Level of Service (LOS) provided by Public Works and Public Utilities.
+Streets, Building Maintenance and Water Maintenance Buildings needs in order to continue the current Level of Service (LOS) provided by Public Works and Public Utilities.
 Park City's greatest assets include the built infrastructure and natural environments which offer a truly world class experience and lifestyle.
 Management of these assets and the services provided by Public Works and Public Utilities has provided the foundation for our unprecedented success and we must prioritize and invest in securing the long term Public Works and Public Utilities resource needs to achieve Council's vision and goals.
 Required resources include adequate space for equipment and material storage, employee workspaces, training and meeting spaces, and customer service.
 To continue the current LOS in the face of these challenges, we must expand our physical operational space and provide the tools, resources, and basic administrative needs for staff at all levels.